 - Transfer to Manufacturing

-Each stage builds on the previous one, but the process isn’t always linear.
+Each stage builds on the previous one, but the process isn't always linear.
 Feedback loops and iterations are integral, ensuring the product evolves to meet performance, quality, and market demands.
-Let’s dive into each step of this product engineering lifecycle and explore the key milestones and deliverables.
+Let's dive into each step of this electronic product development process and explore the key milestones and deliverables.

 Stage 1: Concept Definition:

 Every successful product begins with a clear vision.
-Concept Definition is where ideas take shape.
+Concept Definition is where ideas take shape in the electronic product development process.
 This stage involves:

 - Conducting market research to identify customer needs and analyze competitors.